clemrho/UIPathFinder/README.md

 ## Summary

-UIPathFinder already supports login, schedule generation, and history management with a clean UI.
-The next iteration will focus on RAG-based, data-grounded path planning that uses real UIUC transit, weather, and building data, plus robust post-processing to deliver high-quality, structured schedules to the frontend.
+UIPathFinder already supports login, schedule generation (deterministic mock paths), and history management with a clean UI.
+On the backend, a prototype LLM pipeline (via Fireworks.ai + Llama and a centralized prompt in `LLM/llmama.js`) is in place to experiment with JSON-based schedule generation and reliability flags.
+The next iterations will focus on wiring real RAG context (MongoDB data, UIUC MTD, weather, building DB) into that pipeline so the suggested paths are grounded in live campus information.***